backend-development/backend-development-textbook/source/rails_associations_and_validations.md

 ### Create the Tables

-You can either add this column when you first create Tweets:
+The easiest way is to create Zombies first.
+Then you can already reference them when you create Tweets:

 ```
 rails generate model tweet status:string zombie:references
 ```

-You can add the column later, to an existing `tweets` table, using just a migration
+You can also add the column later, to an existing `tweets` table, using just a migration

 ```
 $ rails generate migration AddZombieToTweets zombie:references